nilsmehlhorn/blog/posts/angular-download-progress/index.md

 ```

 **Pro Tip**: If you need to map something to more than two values inside a template or rather a ternary statement won't do it for you: [map](https://rxjs-dev.firebaseapp.com/api/operators/map) the observable to the type you need or use a [custom pipe](https://angular.io/guide/pipes#custom-pipes) instead of calling a component function from the template.
 Both methods are pretty easy to write, more declarative and perform better.

-> As always, if you've got any questions don't hesitate to leave a comment below or ping me on Twitter [@n_mehlhorn](https://twitter.com/n_mehlhorn).
-You can also follow me there and [join my mailing list](https://nils-mehlhorn.de/newsletter) to see when new articles are coming up and get smaller tips around Angular and web development in general.

 Here's a StackBlitz showing everything in action.
 The downloaded file is only 3MB, so you might want to [enable throttling](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor/Throttling) to see more of the progress bar.